NOTE: Merging is irreversible. Do not merge unless you are certain two records are the same person.

 - Keep – Check this box if the matched pair are duplicates and you want to indicate the “KEEP” record.
 Leave this box empty for the record you want to indicate as the “MERGE” record.
 Once processed, the “MERGE” (unchecked) record will merge into the “KEEP” record’s profile.

 - Repeat the above steps for each pair of matched duplicate records that follow until you have reached the end of the page or you are ready to stop your review.

-- Click the button at the bottom of the screen to process the matched pairs you have indicated as duplicates or not duplicates so far.
+- Click button at the bottom of the screen to process the pairs indicated as duplicates or not.

 - The next 20 matched duplicate pairs will appear.
 Repeat the above steps until your review is complete.